 These redemptions don’t mean a thing if you don’t have any Chase Ultimate Rewards points to your name.
 Luckily, it’s easy to pile up Chase points, with plenty of cards to pick from.

-The Chase Sapphire Preferred Card is easily best place to start.
-While a record-setting, 100,000-point welcome bonus is gone and probably won't come back, you can still earn 60,000 Ultimate Rewards points after spending $4,000 in the first three months.
+The *csp* is easily the best place to start.
+With a brand new bonus, you can earn 60,000 Ultimate Rewards points after spending $4,000 in the first three months.
+Plus, get a one-time $300 statement credit for purchases made through Chase Travel within the first year of account opening.

 You’ll also earn 3x points for every $1 spent on dining, including eligible delivery services.
 You’ll earn 3x points per dollar spent on online grocery purchases, and 3x points per dollar spent on select streaming services, and 2x points per dollar spent on travel purchases.